YongshuoLiu/github.io/_projects/quasar_luminosity.md

 ---
 layout: project
-title: 'Caltech SURF:Exposure Time Calculator (ETC) for Keck‑HISPEC and TMT‑MODHIS'
+title: 'Caltech SURF, Exposure Time Calculator (ETC) for Keck‑HISPEC and TMT‑MODHIS'
 caption: Research
 description: >
 This project provides an update of the SNR and exposure time calculation tool and its web platform for Keck-HISPEC as well as TMT-MODHIS.